by Yousry Naguib, Ph.D.

 A typical daily dose is 1,500 mg of either the sulfate or HCl form of glucosamine.
 It’s relatively inexpensive and should be one of your core supplements.

-The results of a meta-analysis of three 2-year clinical trials demonstrated a small but significant reduction in the rate of decline in joint space width in patients with significant knee discomfort.
-A group of 622 patients received either 800 mg of chondroitin or a placebo once daily for 2 years.
+Chondroitin sulfate is a structural component of cartilage that helps it resist compression during weight-bearing movement.
+The results of a meta-analysis of three 2-year clinical trials demonstrated a small but significant reduction in the rate of decline in joint space width in subjects with significant knee discomfort.
+One group of 622 subjects received either 800 mg of chondroitin or a placebo once daily for two years.
 The results demonstrated a significant reduction in joint space width loss in the chondroitin group compared to placebo.
-Furthermore, joint discomfort reduced significantly in the chondroitin group compared to placebo.
+Furthermore, joint discomfort decreased significantly in the chondroitin group compared to placebo.